h3xx/OneMany/RULEBOOK.md

 the direction of the arrow the number of spaces indicated by the dice.
 After you have completed your play, the turn passes to the left.
-The tokens remain on the spaces occupied and proceed from that point on the player’s next turn.
+The tokens remain on the spaces occupied and proceed from that point on the player's next turn.
 Two or more tokens may rest on the same space at the same time.

 According to the space your token reaches, you may be entitled to